 Interestingly, it had a very negative meaning at that time.
 The high society, including the noblemen, wanted to consume foods and beverages without any perceivable regional characteristics.
 Thus, wines with a rustic “gout de terroir” (English: taste of terroir) were considered inferior and only acceptable for ordinary people.

 In the early 20th century, the term’s meaning changed.
 Primarily Burgundy vintners and sparkling wine producers from the Champagne region were responsible for this shift.
-They claimed that their high-quality wines were the result of their home regions’ superior soils.
+They claimed that their high-quality wines resulted from their home regions’ superior soils.

 Wine experts further developed the concept of terroir in the following decades.
 Vintners included not only soils but also factors such as topography and climate to describe its meaning.
 The technological advancements in winemaking contributed to the spread of this concept for a simple reason: With better technology, the differences in wine quality due to human error decreased.
 And what was left to explain these differences was terroir.